-Worryingly, our members have witnessed e-cigarettes being displayed for sale with sweets, at child height, at the checkout in large stores.
+E-cigarettes have, for example, been displayed for sale with sweets, at child height, at the checkout in large stores which is unacceptable.

 Some e-cigarettes utilise scented or flavoured refills that may be attractive to younger users, which is a particular concern if combined with the highly addictive properties of nicotine.
 Some of these are branded in ways that may be particularly attractive to younger users, such as "Gummy Bear, Cherry cola and Bubble Gum".